Chapter 12.70

 12.70.030 Abutting property owner shall be responsible for expense of maintenance and repair.

 The burden and expense of maintaining sidewalks along the side of any street or other public place shall be borne by and the responsibility of the owner of the property directly abutting thereon.
 The abutting property owner shall also be responsible for performing and paying for sidewalk repairs to the extent the need for repairs is caused by the actions or omissions of the abutting property owner.
 [Ord.
+25-0628 § 1 (Att.
+A); Ord.
 23-0578 § 2 (Exh.
 1).]

-A. If the judgment of the city engineer or another department of public works official, public convenience or safety requires that a sidewalk be constructed or repaired along either side of any street, such fact shall be reported to the city council.
+A. If, in the judgment of the city engineer, public convenience or safety requires that a sidewalk be reconstructed or repaired along either side of any street, pursuant to KMC 12.70.030, such fact shall be reported to the city council.

 C. Permit Required.
-Before commencing reconstruction or repair of a sidewalk, the owner must submit an application for a right-of-way use permit, limited (Type A).
-The application must include the plans for the reconstruction or repair, together with an estimate of the cost of the reconstruction or repair.
+Before commencing reconstruction or repair of a sidewalk, the owner must submit an application for a right-of-way use permit, limited (Type A) pursuant to Chapter 12.35 KMC.
+The application must include the plans for the reconstruction or repair in accordance with the Road Standards, together with an estimate of the cost of the reconstruction or repair.
 The city engineer shall evaluate the cost of the reconstruction/repair.
 The city engineer may require the owner to provide additional information to evaluate the cost.
 If the city engineer determines that the cost of the reconstruction or repair will exceed 50 percent of the abutting property valuation, exclusive of improvements, the owner must modify the plans for the reconstruction or repair so that the cost does not exceed 50 percent of such valuation.
 The owner will not commence the reconstruction or repair until the city engineer has approved the modified plans.
 The abutting property valuation shall be the current valuation as determined by the King County assessor’s office website for said property.
 [Ord.
+25-0628 § 1 (Att.
+A); Ord.
 23-0578 § 2 (Exh.
 1).]

 12.70.050 Right-of-way vegetation maintenance.

-3. Pedestrians on sidewalks, designated paved walkways or other pedestrian paths as determined by the city manager; and
+c.
+Pedestrians on sidewalks, designated paved walkways, gravel shoulders, or other pedestrian paths as determined by the city manager; and

-B. Vegetation shall not overhang sidewalks, walkways or bike lanes within eight feet, measured vertically from any point on the traveled way.
+C. Vegetation shall not overhang sidewalks, walkways or bike lanes within eight feet, measured vertically from any point on the traveled way.
 Vegetation shall not overhang vehicle lanes within 13.5 feet, measured vertically from any point on the traveled way.
-Vegetation shall be trimmed as needed to prevent blockage of sight distance per the Road Standards or any roadway sign.
-The traveled way is defined as:
+Vegetation shall not intrude into pedestrian, bicycle, or vehicle traveled way.
+The abutting property owner shall maintain vegetation as needed to prevent blockage of sight distance and the traveled way per the Road Standards or blockage of any roadway sign.
+In addition to the definition established for traveled way in Chapter 12.05 KMC, the traveled way is further defined as:

-1. The traveled way for pedestrians shall be sidewalks, paved walkways separated by a curb from the vehicle traveled way, or paved walkways signed for pedestrians.
+1. The traveled way for pedestrians shall be sidewalks, paved walkways separated by a curb from the vehicle traveled way, paved walkways signed for pedestrians, or paved/gravel shoulders as determined by the city manager.
 Other pedestrian paths, as determined by the city manager, may also be defined as a pedestrian traveled way.

 2. The traveled way for bicycles shall be defined by signage and pavement markings and shall be a paved area separated by pavement markings from the vehicle traveled way or a paved path as determined by the city manager.